Aliases for PNPT1 Gene

 GeneCards Summary for PNPT1 Gene

 PNPT1 (Polyribonucleotide Nucleotidyltransferase 1) is a Protein Coding gene.
-Diseases associated with PNPT1 include combined oxidative phosphorylation deficiency 13 and deafness, autosomal recessive 70.
-Among its related pathways are Purine metabolism (KEGG) and Deadenylation-dependent mRNA decay.
-GO annotations related to this gene include 3-5-exoribonuclease activity and poly(U) RNA binding.
+Diseases associated with PNPT1 include Combined Oxidative Phosphorylation Deficiency 13 and Deafness, Autosomal Recessive 70.
+Among its related pathways are Deadenylation-dependent mRNA decay.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.

 RNA-binding protein implicated in numerous RNA metabolic processes.
-Catalyzes the phosphorolysis of single-stranded polyribonucleotides processively in the 3-to-5 direction.
+Catalyzes the phosphorolysis of single-stranded polyribonucleotides processively in the 3'-to-5' direction.
 Mitochondrial intermembrane factor with RNA-processing exoribonulease activity.
-Component of the mitochondrial degradosome (mtEXO) complex, that degrades 3 overhang double-stranded RNA with a 3-to-5 directionality in an ATP-dependent manner.
+Component of the mitochondrial degradosome (mtEXO) complex, that degrades 3' overhang double-stranded RNA with a 3'-to-5' directionality in an ATP-dependent manner.
+Involved in the degradation of non-coding mitochondrial transcripts (MT-ncRNA) and tRNA-like molecules (PubMed:29967381).
 Required for correct processing and polyadenylation of mitochondrial mRNAs.
 Plays a role as a cytoplasmic RNA import factor that mediates the translocation of small RNA components, like the 5S RNA, the RNA subunit of ribonuclease P and the mitochondrial RNA-processing (MRP) RNA, into the mitochondrial matrix.
 Plays a role in mitochondrial morphogenesis and respiration; regulates the expression of the electron transport chain (ETC) components at the mRNA and protein levels.
-In the cytoplasm, shows a 3-to-5 exoribonuclease mediating mRNA degradation activity; degrades c-myc mRNA upon treatment with IFNB1/IFN-beta, resulting in a growth arrest in melanoma cells.
+In the cytoplasm, shows a 3'-to-5' exoribonuclease mediating mRNA degradation activity; degrades c-myc mRNA upon treatment with IFNB1/IFN-beta, resulting in a growth arrest in melanoma cells.
 Regulates the stability of specific mature miRNAs in melanoma cells; specifically and selectively degrades miR-221, preferentially.
 Plays also a role in RNA cell surveillance by cleaning up oxidized RNAs.
 Binds to the RNA subunit of ribonuclease P, MRP RNA and miR-221 microRNA.